-Making butter from cream: an easy food science project for kids.
+How to make butter and buttermilk from cream: an easy food science project for kids.

 I find food science fascinating.
 I love that a basic ingredient can change depending on how you treat it, or what other ingredients you combine it with.
-It’s like a chemistry class, except using basic household supplies, and you usually get to enjoy eating what you make afterwards!
+It’s like a chemistry class, except using basic household supplies, and you usually get to enjoy tasting what you made afterwards!

-Luckily my kids are mini-foodies and are as fascinated with where food comes from as I am.
+Luckily my kids are mini-foodies and are as fascinated with where food their food comes from as I am.

 But when I asked my kids where butter came from, they were a bit stumped.